EdenLanguage/.github/profile/README.md

 <!-- ![Eden Language](/Assets/EdenLogo.png) -->

-🌱 **Welcome to the Eden Language GitHub organization!**
+**Welcome to the Eden Language GitHub organization!**
 This space is dedicated to the development and maintenance of the Eden programming language and its related tools.

 ## Overview

-💡 **Eden Language** is a custom programming language created for fun, as a personal project to learn more about parsers, compilers, and language design.
-The organization hosts various projects related to Eden, including the language's core implementation and integrations with popular development environments.
+**Eden Language** is a custom programming language created for fun, as a personal project to learn more about parsers, compilers, and language design.
+The organization hosts various projects related to Eden, including the language's core implementation.

 ## Latest Releases